 Students discover and explore manufacturing processes, product design, robotics, and automation, and then they apply what they have learned to design solutions for real-world manufacturing problems.

 Capstone: Engineering Design and Development

 Students identify a real-world challenge then research, design, and test a solution, ultimately presenting their unique solutions to a panel of engineers.

-Designed to be the first computer science course for students who have never programmed before Students work in teams to create simple apps for mobile devices using MIT App Inventor®.
-Students explore the impact of computing in society and the application of computing across career paths and build skills and awareness in digital citizenship and cybersecurity.
-Students model, simulate, and analyze data about themselves and their interests.
-They also transfer the understanding of programming gained in App Inventor to learn introductory elements of text-based programming in Python® to create strategy games.
+Designed to be the first computer science course for students who have never programmed before.
+Students work in teams to create simple apps for mobile devices using MIT App Inventor®, and Python.
+Students explore also the application of computing across career paths building skills and awareness in digital citizenship and Multimedia.
+Students work using Industry standard software like the Adobe Suite to prepare students for the multimedia pathway.